mvolkmann/blog/src/migrating-from-react-to-htmx.md

 There are many frameworks that leverage React.
 Next.js is one of the most popular.
-For detail on Next.js, see my
+For details on Next.js, see my
 <a href="https://mvolkmann.github.io/blog/topics/#/blog/next-js/"
 target="_blank">Next.js blog page</a>.